Shruti733/kickstarter-analysis/README.md

     of the overall campaign data under the theater parent-category.
 So essentially, the trends only reflect the trends for year 2014-2017.

-- What can you conclude about the Outcomes based on Goals?/
+- What can you conclude about the Outcomes based on Goals?

     It is evident from the line chart that as the funding goal amount increased for a campaign, the success rate for the campaigns has gradually dipped whereas the failure rate has gradually increased.
 This provides us an indication